Chalice Climate Action Team

 Respecting the interdependent web of all existence of which we are a part, the Chalice Climate Action Team educates ourselves and connects with others to advocate for a just and sustainable future for life on Earth.

 The Climate Action Team meets on the 4th Sunday of the month.
-The next meeting is Sunday, April 26 at 12:30 pm.
+The next meeting is Sunday, October 25th at 12:30 pm.
 We encourage all those concerned about Climate Change to attend a meeting of the Climate Action Team (CCAT).
+For more information contact: CCATContact@ChaliceUU.org.

 Chalice also houses meetings of The Conejo Valley chapter of Citizens Climate Lobby (CCL).
 Meetings are on the 2nd Saturday from 9 am to 11 am.
 CCL started nationwide 10 years ago to lobby congress for a carbon fee and dividend program.
 Currently, HR 763 – the Energy Innovation and Carbon Dividend Act is in the House of Representatives.